Microplastics in Malaysian food have quietly entered our seafood, rice, and bottled water, and with them, a hidden threat to human health.

 Health Risks of Consuming Microplastics

-Microplastics pose a significant threat to human health due to their ability to accumulate in the body and release harmful chemicals.
+Microplastics in Malaysian food pose a significant threat to human health due to their ability to accumulate in the body and release harmful chemicals.
 These tiny plastic particles can enter the human body through various routes, including ingestion, inhalation, and dermal absorption.

 One of the primary concerns surrounding microplastic consumption is the potential for toxicity.
 Microplastics can act as carriers for various toxic substances, such as heavy metals, persistent organic pollutants (POPs), and other harmful chemicals.
 These contaminants can leach from the plastic and accumulate in the body, leading to adverse health effects.